Christophe Guillemaut, 29, and Germain Broydé, 21, are among the three magnetic fusion students who have been accepted for an internship at ITER.

 To this day, more than one hundred students have earned the Master's degree in Fusion Science.

 Last Thursday, 4 February, 23 students gathered in the INSTN amphitheatre near the Château de Cadarache.
-They were welcomed by Francis Kovacs, Deputy Director of CEA-Cadarache; Pr.
-Guy Bonnaud, in charge of the Fusion Science Master's program at INSTN; Pr Yves Sarazin, of INSTN-Cadarache, and Jean Jacquinot, former Director of JET and Tore Supra, who gave a presentation on "The socio-economic implications of magnetic confinement fusion."
+They were welcomed by Francis Kovacs, Deputy Director of CEA-Cadarache; Guy Bonnaud, in charge of the Fusion Science Master's program at INSTN; Yves Sarazin, of INSTN-Cadarache; and Jean Jacquinot, former Director of JET and Tore Supra, who gave a presentation on "The socio-economic implications of magnetic confinement fusion."

 "I remember reading about fusion and the JET installation in a science magazine when I was 12 and being totally enthralled with it," says Christophe.
 "Later on, while studying physics, fusion appeared to me as the perfect mix of theory and engineering."

-Alongside Richard Pitts in the FST Department, Christophe will tackle computer modeling of energy loads on the ITER Divertor.
+Alongside Richard Pitts in the FST Department, Christophe will tackle computer modelling of energy loads on the ITER divertor.

 Of the 23 magnetic fusion students who gathered last Thursday at INSTN-Cadarache, almost half will be doing their internship at Tore Supra.
 "It will be a great privilege to be working in such environments," Guy Bonnaud told them in his welcoming address.